-ENGL 307 Environmental Literature (3 credits)
+ENGL 307 Environmental Literature (3 credits -offered as part of the CCSP)

 This course introduces students to the landscape of environmental literature, both past and present, providing a solid grounding in the field.
-Through key readings, discussions and reflections on various environmental literature forms including short story, essay and poetry, students consider what makes literature "environmental" and why this field of literature was and is so important in shaping an earthy faith and worldview.
+Through key readings, discussions and reflections on various environmental literature forms including short story, essay and poetry, students consider what makes literature "environmental" and why this field of literature was and is so important in shaping an "earthy" faith and worldview.
 (ENGL credit for major/minor or general elective)